 Click to view colourways

-Order Information Twelve of Chalmers designs from the 50s and 60s are being digitally reproduced by the Centre for Advanced Textiles by kind permission of her surviving relatives, John and Rose Pegg.
+Eight of his designs from the 50s are being digitally reproduced by the Centre for Advanced Textiles by kind permission of his widow, Sheila Stewart.

 £75 per metre.

 Repeat length: 135cm wide by 91cm high cm.